 118 MS to MCU Danny.
 (27:39)

-As Dick continues, the camera cuts to Danny, distracted, looking at what, behind him boxes of Tree Top apple juice, Ritz crackers, Texsun pineapple and grapefruit juice, orange juice, Willapoint minced clams, Golden Ray products, Kellogg's corn flakes, Libby's peas and carrots and peaches.
+As Dick continues, the camera cuts to Danny, distracted yet intensely gazing at Dick.
+Behind him we see boxes of Tree Top apple juice, Ritz crackers, Texsun pineapple and grapefruit juice, orange juice, Willapoint minced clams, Golden Ray products, Kellogg's corn flakes, Libby's peas and carrots and peaches.

 DICK: We got a dozen jugs of black molasses, we got 60 boxes of dried milk...